RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

   - International Law in Municipal Law
     - Municipal Law / International Law
     - Monism / Dualism
-      - ‘This controversy turns on whether international law and internal law are two separate legal orders, existing independently of one another - and, if so, on what basis it can be said that either is superior to or supreme over the other; or whether they are both part of the same order, one or other of them being supreme over the other within that order.
-The first view is the dualist view, the second the monist’
+      - 'This controversy turns on whether international law and internal law are two separate legal orders, existing independently of one another - and, if so, on what basis it can be said that either is superior to or supreme over the other; or whether they are both part of the same order, one or other of them being supreme over the other within that order.
+The first view is the dualist view, the second the monist'
-    - G Fitzmaurice, ‘General Principles of International Law’ (1957), extracted in Rothwell et al (eds), International Law (3rd ed, 2018) 176.
+    - G Fitzmaurice, 'General Principles of International Law' (1957), extracted in Rothwell et al (eds), International Law (3rd ed, 2018) 176.
     - Incorporation / Transformation- see Trendex Trading Corporation v Central Bank of Nigeria [1977] 1 QB 529, at para 553 per Lord Denning MR for an explanation.
 (But note Trendex not good law in Australia)
   - Australia and International Law
-    - Emergence of Australia’s international legal personality
+    - Emergence of Australia's international legal personality
     -
   - Treaties and Australian Law
     - The Treaty-Making + Domestic Transformation Process (JSCOT)